Admission for the January 2025 academic session is ongoing Apply Now!

 • Use modules/packages/namespaces for program organization.

-• Use API in writing applications.
+• Utilize APIs in writing applications.

-• Write simple multithreaded applications and design and implement simple GUI applications.
+• Design and implement simple GUI applications.

-Computer Architecture and Organisation
+Computer Architecture and Organisation 2

 At the end of this course, students should be able to: